WanionTechnologies/Encryptable/README.md

 # Encryptable Framework

-Encryptable is an ORM-like, Zero-Knowledge Data Management Framework for Spring Data MongoDB.
+Encryptable is an ORM-like, Transient Knowledge Data Management Framework for Spring Data MongoDB.

 Enabling Direct Lookup `O(1)` of entities via Cryptographic Addressing.

 Supporting AES-256-GCM field-level encryption, per-user cryptographic isolation, and intelligent relationship management.

+> **Note:** Encryptable is not a strict zero-knowledge system.
+For a full explanation and apology, see [Not Zero-Knowledge](docs/NOT_ZERO_KNOWLEDGE.md).

 ---

 **Main Innovations:**
 - Cryptographic addressing (zero mapping tables)
 - ORM-like relationships in MongoDB
-- Anonymous zero-knowledge architecture
+- Transient Knowledge architecture (request-scoped knowledge)
 - Intelligent change detection
 - And more!
 Check [Innovations](docs/INNOVATIONS.md) for the full list.